IOConcept/Recipe_Buddy/README.md

 # Recipe Buddy

-Recipe Buddy is a simple command-line interface tool for managing recipes.
-With Recipe Buddy, you can:
+Recipe Buddy is a simple command-line recipe management application that allows users to view, add, and export recipes.

-View a recipe
-Add a new recipe
-Display all recipes
-Export recipes to a text file
-Getting Started
-To get started with Recipe Buddy, you'll need to have Python 3.x installed on your computer.
-Once you have Python installed, you can download the main.py file and run it from the command line.

-Usage
-View a recipe
+## Features

-To view a recipe, select option 1 from the main menu and enter the name of the recipe you want to view.
+- View recipe: Users can view a recipe by entering the name of the recipe they want to view.

-Add a new recipe
-To add a new recipe, select option 2 from the main menu and follow the prompts to enter the name of the recipe, the ingredients, and the steps.
+- Add a recipe: Users can add a new recipe by entering the name of the recipe, its ingredients, and steps.

-Display all recipes
-To display all recipes, select option 3 from the main menu.

-Export recipes
-To export all recipes to a text file, select option 4 from the main menu.
-The exported file will be named recipes.txt and will be saved in the same directory as the main.py file.
+- Submit recipes: Users can export all recipes to a text file.

-Contributing
-If you'd like to contribute to Recipe Buddy, feel free to submit a pull request with your changes.

-License
-Recipe Buddy is released under the MIT License.
-See LICENSE for more information.
+- Display all recipes: Users can see a list of all recipes they have added.
+- Quit: Users can exit the application at any time.

+## Requirements

+- Python 3

+## Usage

+To run Recipe Buddy, simply navigate to the directory containing `main.py` in your terminal and run the following command: